ao-space/platform-base/docs/en/API Reference.md

 ### Space Platform Migration

 Function Introduction
-- Used to migrate Ao Space Box data to the new space platform
+- Used to migrate AO.space device data to the new space platform

 URI
 - POST /v2/platform/boxes/{box_uuid}/migration